 mkdir -p ~/.ssh

-Restrict the permissions to just yourself with
+Then restrict the permissions to that directory to just yourself with the command below.

 chmod 700 ~/.ssh